 The Family Educational Rights and Privacy act (FERPA) is a federal law which affords applicants and students certain rights with respect to their educational records.
 The intent of this Act is to protect the privacy of students and their records.
 FERPA provides precise guidelines regarding access to student information for parents, faculty, and staff.
 Maintaining confidentiality of education records is everyone’s responsibility.

 The UNF Library also has requirements for formatting ALL theses and dissertations.
 It is wise to incorporate these elements early in the writing process.
-For the UNF Library’s complete guide and policies regarding thesis/dissertation preparation, click here.
+Please refer to the Electronic Theses and Dissertations (ETD) Deposit Guide for the UNF Library’s complete guide and policies regarding thesis/dissertation preparation.

 Office of Research and Sponsored Programs (ORSP)

 The Office of Research and Sponsored Programs (ORSP) serves as the University's central administrative unit responsible for securing external resources through grants and contracts and providing financial and contractual stewardship of awards.
 ORSP provides dynamic and proactive services to cultivate and maximize external resources for relevant research, scholarly and creative pursuits.
 ORSP provides guidance and support to the university community in an environment that fosters the creative process and the enrichment of teaching and learning, while ensuring protection of the university's financial, contractual, and regulatory obligations as well as accountability to external funding sources.

 All UNF personnel conducting research with living organisms (few exceptions) must follow specific procedures to obtain permission for working with their subjects before any research can begin.
 The two main entities responsible for ensuring that research is conducted in an ethical manner are the Institutional Review Board (IRB) for work with human subjects, and the Institutional Animal Care and Use Committee (IACUC) for work with animal subjects.

 For additional information, please refer to the Research Integrity website.